IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/08_jQuery_Whats_New_12_1_Landing_Page.md

 ## <a id="themes-resources-structure"></a> New jQuery themes & JavaScript resources structure

-All JavaScript and CSS resources in the Ignite UI library have been organized in a new folder structure and some of them have been renamed so that it is easier for developers using the library to figure out the purpose and location of each item.
+All JavaScript and CSS resources in the %%ProductName%% library have been organized in a new folder structure and some of them have been renamed so that it is easier for developers using the library to figure out the purpose and location of each item.
 The new structure allows much faster script and resource loading by allowing applications to load only essentially required resources.
 Combined and minified version of the resources is still available.

 Note:This is a breaking change.